By Ross Oliver – Senior Technical Consultant

-Stop putting useless data on wall displays: IT Operations groups often want to provide visual representation of their activity, and low cost 50-inch flat screens along with proliferation of IT monitoring and graphing tools has made this practice irresistible.
+Stop putting useless data on wall displays: IT Operations groups often want to provide a visual representation of their activity, and low-cost 50-inch flat screens along with a proliferation of IT monitoring and graphing tools have made this practice irresistible.
 But too often the result is little more than eye candy.
 “Graph blindness” sets in when data on the displays is not relevant to day-to-day tasks.
 Even worse are the fire drills that result when a passing executive misinterprets the graphs.

-Stop requiring punctuation characters in passwords: It’s an interesting contradiction that modern IT organizations deploy cutting edge hardware and software, yet still use password policies from the 1970s.
-Punctuation characters in passwords is not even a speed bump to state of the art cracking tools, especially since crackers know most people meet this requirement by putting a period at the end of their “usual” password.
+Stop requiring punctuation characters in passwords: It’s an interesting contradiction that modern IT organizations deploy cutting edge hardware and software, yet still, use password policies from the 1970s.
+Punctuation characters in passwords are not even a speed bump to state of the art cracking tools, especially since crackers know most people meet this requirement by putting a period at the end of their “usual” password.

 The above anti-resolutions are the most generic, but every IT organization has its own particular time wasters.
 Take a hard look at your repetitive tasks and events and see if they are actually providing any benefit.
 What can you stop doing today?